-Terpenoids/ terpenes are greatly functionalized natural products derived from the isoprenoid precursor isopentenyl diphosphate (IPP).
-With more than 70,000 terpenoids identified so far, terpenoids are the most prevalent secondary metabolites in nature, being synthesized by a vast range of plants, fungi, and bacteria [39,40].
-They have diverse functions in plants, including localization in the cell membrane, acting as pheromones to attract pollinators, repelling herbivores, fighting parasites and pathogens, and many other functions [39,40].
-Terpenoids are utilized in many modern applications, including industrial (synthesis of fuels, food flavorings, extraction solvents) and pharmaceutical products [39].
-Terpenoids exhibit antiviral, antimicrobial, antifungal, cytotoxic, and anti-inflammatory properties [39,41,42].
-Of specific interest to this study, terpenoids have demonstrably exhibited cytotoxic and anticancerous effects against several human cancer cell lines and some terpenoids have demonstrated in vivo anticancer activity in mice models [42-45].
-With the urging quest for more novel drugs of botanical origin, there is a need to investigate the anticancerous effects of terpenoids of ethnobotanical plants widely used in traditional medicine.
-In this regard, the anticancerous effects of I. viscosa terpenoids are still understudied.
+Terpenoids/terpenes are greatly functionalized natural products derived from the isoprenoid precursor isopentenyl diphosphate (IPP).
+With more than 70,000 terpenoids identified so far, terpenoids are the most prevalent secondary metabolites in nature, being synthesized by a vast range of plants, fungi, and bacteria [38,39].
+They have diverse functions in plants, including localization in the cell membrane, acting as pheromones to attract pollinators, repelling herbivores, fighting parasites and pathogens, and many other functions [38,39].
+Terpenoids are utilized in many modern applications, including industrial (synthesis of fuels, food flavorings, extraction solvents) and pharmaceutical products [38].
+Terpenoids exhibit antiviral, antimicrobial, antifungal, cytotoxic, and anti-inflammatory properties [38,40,41].
+Of specific interest to this study, terpenoids have demonstrably exhibited cytotoxic and anticancer effects against several human cancer cell lines, and some terpenoids have demonstrated in vivo anticancer activity in mice models [41-44].
+With the urging quest for more novel drugs of botanical origin, there is a need to investigate the anticancer effects of terpenoids of ethnobotanical plants widely used in traditional medicine.
+In this regard, the anticancer effects of I. viscosa terpenoids are still understudied.

-Considering the reported therapeutic potential of I. viscosa and the scarcity of studies on the effects of its terpenoids against cancer, particularly lung cancer, here we have prepared a terpenoid-rich fraction of I. viscosa and tested its anticancerous properties against human lung adenocarcinoma A549 cells.
+Considering the reported therapeutic potential of I. viscosa and the scarcity of studies on the effects of its terpenoids against cancer, particularly lung cancer, here we have prepared a terpenoid-rich fraction of I. viscosa and tested its anticancer properties against human lung adenocarcinoma A549 cells.